Data I/O (DAIO) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Significant transformation initiatives were executed nearly a year ahead of schedule, focusing on programming innovations, AI adoption, and expansion into adjacent markets such as programming services and programming at test, supported by a partnership with IAR for secure provisioning.
+Significant transformation initiatives were executed nearly a year ahead of schedule, focusing on programming innovations, expanding addressable markets, and strengthening customer relationships, particularly in Edge AI and secure provisioning.

-Despite headwinds from tariffs, industry realignment, and a challenging semiconductor market—especially in automotive electronics—annual revenue remained flat, and the company continued investing in its core platform and operational efficiencies.
+Despite headwinds from tariffs, industry realignment, and a challenging semiconductor market, the company maintained flat annual revenue and continued investments in its core platform and operational efficiencies.

 Financial highlights